 Here are some screenshots from Google Analytics to show my traffic for January 2017.

 Pageviews were up almost 40,000 compared to December 2016; from 541,413 to 589,194.
 Not too surprising, since the last week of December is usually really low.
 Compared to January 2016, traffic is way up.
 Pageviews were 393,806 in January 2016, almost 200,000 less.
 I’ve seen strong growth from both Google and Pinterest.

 (If you are one of my new friends – welcome!
 If you are a returning reader – I love ya! 🙂 )

-I believe that all the steps I am taking to improve my presence on Pinterest (through this course), sharpen my SEO even more (here’s a good course for that!) and being more active in the blog community overall hopefully contributed.
+I believe that all the steps I am taking to improve my presence on Pinterest, sharpen my SEO even more (here’s a good course for that!) and being more active in the blog community overall hopefully contributed.
 Now the “only” things left are email marketing and Instagram.
 And a million other things…

-I’d love to have you come with me on my Pinterest journey, that started from scratch in late spring 2016.
+I’d love to have you come with me on my Pinterest journey, which started from scratch in late spring 2016.
 Follow me on Pinterest here!